 Attempt #1 as per comment

-“An AP, PCP, or IBSS STA shall autonomously include a TPC Report element with the Link Margin field set to 0 and containing transmit power information in the Transmit Power field in any Beacon frame, DMG Beacon frame, Announce frame, or Probe Response frame it transmits.”
+“An AP, PCP, or IBSS STA shall autonomously include a TPC Report element with its Link Margin field set to 0 and its Transmit Power field holding the current transmit power information in any Beacon frame, DMG Beacon frame, Announce frame, or Probe Response frame it transmits.”

 Do we use the term “field holding” ?
 I find zero instances of this.